openxla/stablehlo/rfcs/20231005-hybrid-quantization.md

 ### Dynamic Range Quantization

-Dynamic range quantization(DRQ) is a different quantization scheme, which has the same type signature as weight-only quantization.
+Dynamic range quantization(DRQ) is a different quantization scheme, which is represented in comparable MLIR dialects using the same type signature as this proposed weight-only quantization representation.
 A dynamic range quantized graph also accepts input in float and weight in quantized type.
 Instead of dequantizing weights, inputs are quantized on-the-fly based on input range and computation is done in quantized type.
-To represent DRQ, we can consider utilizing custom call, but this issue will be considered separately from this RFC as more discussion is needed.
+To represent DRQ in StableHLO, we can consider utilizing custom call, but this issue will be considered separately from this RFC as more discussion is needed.